PRP 4862 - Student Non-Academic Grievance Policy

-A. Students, who feel the informal consultations have not satisfactorily resolved the matter, may initiate a formal grievance by filing a Non-Academic Grievance Form with the Non-Academic Grievance Coordinator.
+A. Students, who feel the informal consultations have not satisfactorily resolved the matter, may initiate a formal grievance by filing a Non-Academic Grievance Form with the Non-Academic Grievance Coordinator (NAGC).

 C. If the two parties do not settle the complaint within three class days, the Board will hear the case within fifteen class days barring a reasonable request for a delay by the grievant or respondent.

-F. Within five class days of receiving the recommendation, the Vice-President will take action consistent with it, or explain to the Board why it should not be implemented.
+F. Within five class days of receiving the recommendation, the Vice-President (or designee) will take action consistent with it and all applicable University policies and collective bargaining agreement requirements.
 The Vice-President shall notify both parties, in writing, of the decision and action taken.
 If extenuating circumstances (e.g., legal advice or the application of any relevant State System, University or collective bargaining agreement requirements) dictate the need for additional time to reach the decision, the Vice-President will inform the grievant, respondent, and NAGC of such in writing.

-G. The President has delegated the resolution of grievance to the Vice-Presidents.
+G. The President has delegated the resolution of the grievance to the Vice-Presidents.

 III.
 Structure of Formal Channels:

-A. The Non-Academic Grievance Coordinator (NAGC) shall be appointed from the Student Life or General Administration staff by a committee composed of the Vice-President for Student Life, Vice-President for Administration and CGA President.
-The CGA Council will have final approval of the appointment.
+A. The Non-Academic Grievance Coordinator (NAGC) shall be appointed from the Student Life or General Administration staff by a committee composed of the Vice- President for Student Success and Campus Life (SSCL), Vice-President for University Affairs and Student Council President.
+The Student Council will have final approval of the appointment.
 The individual must be someone known for fairness and objectivity, and one who is familiar with policies and procedures directly affecting students.
 The NAGC will be responsible for ensuring that all procedural guidelines are met.

-- Student members will be appointed by CGA upon a recommendation of a screening committee.
-Appointees must have a 2.5 GPA and 30 credits earned at Bloomsburg University.
+1. Student members will be appointed by CGA upon a recommendation of a screening committee.
+Appointees must have a 2.5 GPA and have earned 30 credits at the University.

-- General Administration staff will be appointed from at least two offices by the Vice-President for Administration.
+3. Staff members will be appointed from at least two offices by the Vice-President for University Affairs.

 C. The Board shall select one person to serve as a voting moderator of the Executive Session.
 This individual will be responsible for transmitting the recommendation to the appropriate Vice-President.

 D. Should the Board members become deadlocked in preparing a recommendation, the voting moderator will inform the appropriate Vice-President within three class days after the hearing.
-Hearing evidence and reasons or argument relating to the Board's inability to make a recommendation will be submitted also.
-This information is intended to provide background for the Vice-President's decision.
+Hearing evidence and reasons or argument relating to the Board's inability to make a recommendation will be submitted to the Vice-President as background information.

 E. A Board member has the right and obligation to disqualify him/herself from a case in which a personal interest, association, affiliation or attitude might cause bias or jeopardize the Board's objectivity.
 Any member directly affected by said charges shall be automatically disqualified.